 Configuration

-Full BrainConfig reference, model cascade, LLM call costs, and tuning guidance.
+Full BrainConfig reference, model cascade, providers, thresholds, and governance.

 BrainConfig